acesaif/ml_crash_course/self_practice/README.md

-###### Now its time really try out things on my own and implement `TensorFlow API` on different datasets.
+Now its time to really try out things on my own and implement __`TensorFlow API`__ on different datasets.
 This directory is only for my application of knowledge that I gained these days.
 Busy implmenting the practice.

 ### Databases